-Activity type Assessment criteria Assessment methods Weight in the final grade Course The level of assimilation of the knowledge about distributed systems, teacher during the course Written Exam 55% Seminar Laboratory -Capacity of designing distributed systems at both Assignments evaluation, Project architectural and components' level by using the Project evaluation 2004 main concepts and paradigms of the domain as well 30% as the capacity of understanding the relationships of 15% the domain with other computer science areas.
+P2.
+Angular JS

-^{}Se vor preciza, după caz: tematica seminariilor, lucrările de laborator, tematica și etapele proiectului.
+frameworks

--Capacity of identifying the main models, techniques and technologies that could be used in the design of distributed systems by considering a set of functional and non-functional specifications and constraints -Individual activity during course, lab and project -Attendance
+Evaluation Bibliography

-- To be able to design and implement distributed software systems.
+A3.
+Asynchronous communication using messaging

-Grade calculus: 30% laboratory + 15% project + 55% final exam
+services (SOA-Java, SOA-.Net and REST (Java or .Net))

-Conditions for participating in the final exam: Laboratory ≥ 5, Project ≥5
+A3.2.
+Asynchronous DS application using Java or .Net messaging

-Handing over all laboratory assignments and obtain a minimum grade of 5 on each assignment; At least 11 laboratory presences
+A4.
+Service Oriented Distributed Systems - Application design using 3

-Conditions for promotion: final exam ≥ 5
+A3.1 The Basics (examples and hands on)

-Obtain a minimum grade of 5 for each category of exam questions (theory, technologies and problem)
+Activity type Assessment criteria Assessment methods Weight in the final grade Course The level of assimilation of the knowledge about distributed systems, teacher during the course Written Exam 50% Seminar Laboratory -Capacity of designing distributed systems at both Assignments evaluation, Project architectural and components' level by using the Project evaluation main concepts and paradigms of the domain as well 2004 as the capacity of understanding the relationships of 30% the domain with other computer science areas.
+20% -Capacity of identifying the main models, techniques and technologies that could be used in the design of distributed systems by considering a set of functional and non-functional specifications and constraints -Individual activity during course, lab and project -Presence Minimum standard d of performance: - To be able to des ign and implement distributed software systems.
+Grade calculus: 30 % laboratory + 15% project + 55% final exam Conditions for part ticipating in the final exam: Laboratory \geq 5, Project \geq 5 Handing over all la aboratory assignments and obtain a minimum grade o of 5 on each assignment; At l east 11 laboratory presences.
+Conditions for pro motion: final exam ≥ 5 Obtain a minimum grade of 5 for each category of exam questions (theor v. technologies and problem)